 For deaths that occurred after 2019, non-spouse beneficiaries typically must follow the 10-year rule for distributions.
 This means they must empty the inherited IRA within 10 years of the original account owner’s death.
 Before 2020, non-spouse beneficiaries were permitted to stretch their distributions out based on their own life expectancy, potentially reducing the size of their annual withdrawals and the resulting tax liability.
 However, the SECURE Act of 2019 ended the “stretch IRA” and instituted the 10-year rule.

 So you could choose a lump sum distribution or spread distributions out over 10 years.
-Either way, you’ll owe income tax on the amounts you take from the plan.
+Either way, you’ll owe income tax on the amounts you take from the plan (unless it was a qualified Roth 401k in place for at least 5 years).

 Required Minimum Distributions for Inherited 401(k)s